srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 ## Lab Scenario

 Your work to-date on Contoso's Asset Monitoring and Tracking Solution has enabled you to validate the device provisioning and de-provisioning process using an Individual Enrollment.
-The management team has now asked you to begin rolling out the process on a larger scale.
+The management team has now asked you to begin testing the process for a larger scale rollout.

 To keep the project moving forward you need to demonstrate that the Device Provisioning Service can be used to enroll larger numbers of devices automatically and securely using X.509 certificate authentication.
+You will be setting up a group enrollment to verify that your requirements are met.

 The following resources will be created: